LSU Gold

 UMass (1988)

-Rick Bishop enters his third season as the leader of the LSU Swimming and Diving program after another impressive step in the development of the program.
+Rick Bishop enters his fourth season as the LSU Swimming and Diving program leader after another impressive step in its development.

 2022-23